 Choice-theoretic: The basic thought underlying this class of interpretations is that preferences can be defined in terms of the choices or behaviour that they engender.
 Savage, for instance, regarded the claim that someone had a preference between two alternatives acts f and g as meaning that 'if he were required to choose between f and g, no other acts being available, he would decide on f'(Savage, 1974/1954, p.
 17).
 The view that Savage seems to be expressing has come to be called the Revealed Preference interpretation of preference.
-What it says, more formally, is that one alternative α is revealed-as-preferred to another β iff β is never chosen when both are available.
+What it says, more formally, is that one alternative $\alpha$ is revealed-as-preferred to another $\beta$ iff $\beta$ is never chosen when both are available.
 Revealed Preference theorists sometimes speak as if they think that preferences are nothing but the choices that reveal them, but this talk is probably a result of a surfeit of positivistic enthusiasm for elimination of all reference to non-observable entities than a carefully thought-out position.
 For if preferences were nothing but choices then there would be nothing to reveal and certainly no sense in saying that preferences either explain or rationalise choices.

 A more considered explication of the relationship between preference and choice captured in Savage's 'definition' is in terms of choice dispositions.
-On this account, a preference for α over β is a disposition to choose α rather than β when both are available.
-In contrast to the Revealed Preference account, on this view it is not analytic that β will never be chosen when α is available since dispositions have implicit normality conditions attached.
+On this account, a preference for $\alpha$ over $\beta$ is a disposition to choose $\alpha$ rather than $\beta$ when both are available.
+In contrast to the Revealed Preference account, on this view it is not analytic that $\beta$ will never be chosen when $\alpha$ is available since dispositions have implicit normality conditions attached.
 Solubility-in-water is a matter of being disposed to dissolve when placed in water, but this disposition may not be revealed when the water is frozen, for instance.
-Similarly a preference for α over β will not invariably eventuate in choice of α over β , for various other factors (error of judgement, unchecked emotions, etc.) might intervene in some contexts.
+Similarly a preference for $\alpha$ over $\beta$ will not invariably eventuate in choice of $\alpha$ over $\beta$ , for various other factors (error of judgement, unchecked emotions, etc.) might intervene in some contexts.
 Although preference is revealed in choice, not everything revealed in choice is preference.

-The main advantage of the choice-theoretic construal of preference, and which explains its popularity in economics and other behavioural sciences, is that it requires only the bare minimum of psychological assumptions in order to be applied.
-Preferences can be attributed to any entity which exhibits patterned choice, irrespective of its psychological constitution and complexity.3 This gives decision theory enormous potential scope; indeed, there have been fruitful applications of it to animals, plants, machines and groups which exploit the flexibility of this preference concept.
+The main advantage of the choice-theoretic construal of preference, and which explains its popularity in economics and other behavioural sciences, is that it requires the bare minimum of psychological assumptions in order to be applied.
+Preferences can be attributed to any entity which exhibits patterned choice, irrespective of its psychological constitution and complexity.
+This gives decision theory enormous potential scope; indeed, there have been fruitful applications of it to animals, plants, machines and groups which exploit this flexibility of the preference concept.
 A second advantage of the choice-disposition approach is that it ties preference very closely to observable behaviour, thereby making it possible for rival models of preference to be tested empirically.
 This goes some way towards underpinning the methodological role that Pragmatism accords to preferences.